raphi011/handoff/README.md

 # Handoff

-Handoff is a library that allows you to bootstrap a server that runs scheduled and manually triggered e2e tests written in Go.
+Handoff is a library that allows you to bootstrap a server that runs scheduled and manually triggered e2e tests written in Go and is extensible through plugins.

 ## Example